Knowledge of Dotcom surveillance went to top of GCSB

 During the surveillance, Mr Fletcher says the GCSB communicated only with police, specifically its Organised and Financial Crime Agency.

-Next story in National: Cable revival promise 'nothing to get excited about'
+Next story in New Zealand: Cable revival promise 'nothing to get excited about'

 Copyright © 2012, Radio New Zealand